We're planning on:

 RiverWatch Alberta program get out of their rafts at the boat launch and walk on the paved multi-use pathway to the pedestrian gate mentioned above.

-As shown on the image below, minimal undergrowth removal would be required to install the stairway.
-We would replace removed vegetation in alignment with the recommendations included in our
+As shown on the image below, minimal undergrowth removal is required to install the stairway.
+We will replace removed vegetation in alignment with the recommendations included in our

-Vegetation Plan we would like public input on.
-The design of the stairway or steps would minimize impacts to existing terrain and ground conditions.
-Based on public feedback, if this project were to proceed it would be initiated in 2021.
+Vegetation Plan.
+The design of the stairway will minimize impacts to existing terrain and ground conditions.

 Stairway location: looking towards the shared use pathway